 PLACE DES ABBESSE, MONTMARTRE

-Walk up to Trinité Metro Station and catch the train to Abbesses Station to stroll around Place des Abbesses.
-This charming square has a village-like atmosphere with cool boutiques, cafes and bistros.
+Next, we walked up to Trinité Metro Station and caught the metro to Abbesses Station to stroll around Place des Abbesses.

-Don’t miss the Wall of Love just off Jehan Rictus Square featuring 612 tiles with the phrase “I love you” in 250 languages.
+Don’t miss the Wall of Love just off Jehan Rictus Square, featuring 612 tiles with the phrase “I love you” in 250 languages.

 PLACE DU TERTRE, MONTMARTRE

-Walk up the stairs to Place du Tertre, also known as Artists Square.
-Artists are allocated 3 feet of space which must be shared between two artists on alternating days.
-Have your portrait taken or peruse the landscapes, caricatures, and silhouettes for sale.
+Artists are allocated 3 feet of space, which must be shared between two artists on alternating days.

 SACRÉ-CŒUR

-The queues to climb the dome can be very long and unfortunately, there is no way to book skip-the-line tickets.
-But, by the time you’ve done everything else in on day 2 of this itinerary, the timing should be about right for the queues to be shorter.
+But, by the time you’ve done everything else on day 2 of this itinerary, the timing should be about right for the queues to be shorter.

 PIGALLE

-As the evening rolls in, stroll down to Pigalle to explore the area around Moulin Rouge.
-You could try a show at the famous cabaret venue, however, the reviews are not great.
-A better option is Au Lapin Agile, on the backstreets of Montmartre.
+You could try a show at the famous cabaret venue.
+However, the reviews are not great.
+We think a better option is Au Lapin Agile, which is on the backstreets of Montmartre.

-If you stay in Pigalle, there are plenty of great restaurants and the nightlife is excellent.
 Don’t miss No Entry, a hidden speakeasy under Pink Mamma restaurant.

-PARIS ITINERARY | DAY 3
+DAY 3

 CATACOMBS

-It’s a small space so places are limited.
-Tickets must be booked in advance on the Catacombs website but they are only available up to 7 days in advance.
-A visit takes around 1 hour.
+It’s a small space, so tickets are limited.
+Tickets must be booked in advance on the Catacombs website, but they are only available up to 7 days in advance.

 PANTHÉON

-Inside, Foucault’s Pendulum which was used to measure the rotation of the earth, hangs from the dome.
-The crypt contains the tombs of famous French philosophers.
+Inside, Foucault’s Pendulum, which was used to measure the earth’s rotation, hangs from the dome.

 Book: skip-the-line Panthéon tickets.